StarMindz/Video-Anomaly-detection-with-LAVAD/README.md

 ### Key Concepts:
 - **Vision-Language Models (VLM)**: These models combine visual inputs (e.g., frames from a video) with textual descriptions to provide a deeper understanding of the visual content.
-- **Large Language Models (LLM)**: LLMs like **GPT-3** or **T5** can generate text-based anomaly scores based on input descriptions.
+- **Large Language Models (LLM)**: LLMs like **LLAMA** **Mistral** can generate text-based anomaly scores based on input descriptions.
 In LAVAD, LLMs analyze the output from VLMs and provide a numerical score indicating the likelihood of anomalous behavior.

 ## Setup and Installation

 ### Requirements